Quantum correlations from simple assumptions: Proof of Lemma 1

-\begin{lemma2}[\cite{CY14}] For any set $S$ of events produced by ideal measurements and such that every two events in $S$ are mutually exclusive, the sum of the probabilities of all the events in $S$ is bounded by one. \end{lemma2}
+In KS scenarios, by definition, measurements are ideal.
+Here we prove that events produced by ideal measurements satisfy the EP.
+That is, for any set $T$ of events produced by ideal measurements and such that every two events of $T$ are mutually exclusive, the sum of the probabilities of all the events of $T$ is bounded by one.